When to Call An Emergency Vet in Alameda, CA

 Below are listed a few signs and symptoms that indicate that your pet is having a medical emergency.
 Without quick treatment, these situations can be very serious and potentially fatal.
 While this list doesn’t include every emergency condition, it can give you a place to start.
 However, when in doubt, call your veterinarian or emergency vet in Alameda, CA, and keep in mind that the sooner a problem is treated, the less expensive it will be in the long run.

-If your pet has noisy breathing, if you notice abdominal breathing, or if your pet is stretching his head and neck out trying to get a breath, or if your cat is open-mouth breathing, get to an ER as soon as possible.
+If your pet has noisy breathing, if you notice abdominal breathing, or if your pet is stretching their head and neck out trying to get a breath, or if your cat is open-mouth breathing, get to an ER as soon as possible.
 These signs may indicate respiratory distress and can lead to impending cardiac arrest.

 If your dog or cat is panting constantly, this may also indicate a respiratory emergency.